Asymptotic theory for the detection of mixing in anomalous diffusion: Abstract

 \section{Abstract}

-In this paper, starting from the methodology proposed in \cite{magdziarz:weron:2011}, we develop asymptotic theory for the detection of mixing in Gaussian anomalous diffusion.
-The assumptions cover a broad family of stochastic processes including fractional Gaussian noise and the fractional Ornstein-Uhlenbeck process.
+In this paper, we develop asymptotic theory for the mixing detection methodology proposed by M.\ Magdziarz and A.\ Weron [\textit{Physical Review E}, 84:051138 (2011)].
+The assumptions cover a broad family of Gaussian stochastic processes including fractional Gaussian noise and the fractional Ornstein-Uhlenbeck process.
 We show that the asymptotic distribution and convergence rates of the detection statistic may be, respectively, Gaussian or non-Gaussian and standard or nonstandard depending on the diffusion exponent.
-The results pave the way for mixing detection based on a single observed sample path.
+The results pave the way for mixing detection based on a single observed sample path and by means of robust hypothesis testing.